Danielku15/BetterStartPage/readme.md

 ## Basic Usage

+**Due to some restrictions within Windows, it's not possible to drag&drop items from a non elevated application (like the normal Windows Explorer) into an elevated one.
+  Please ensure you start Visual Studio with normal user credentials and not using 'Run as Administrator', otherwise the dragging projects and solutions into BetterStartPage will not work**

 - right click on the empty area and enable the edit mode
 - add new groups using the "Add Group" link on the bottom
 - edit the group titles using the inline textbox